Margaret Murray: Youth: 1863–1893

 In 1880, they returned to Calcutta, where Margaret remained for the next seven years.
 She became a nurse at the Calcutta General Hospital, which was run by the Sisters of the Anglican Sisterhood of Clower, and there was involved with the hospital's attempts to deal with a cholera outbreak.
-In 1881, at age 18, Margaret heard about James Murray (no relation) and his "general appeal to English speakers around the world to read their local books and send him words and quotations" for entry into the OED.
-She had a routine of taking a book onto the roof in the cool early-morning air.
-She began with William L'Isle's edition of Aelfric's Saxon Treatise concerning the Old and New Testament, from which she submitted 300 entries to Murray.
-She continued as a volunteer until 1888, submitting a total of 5,000 entries.

 In 1887, she returned to England, moving to Rugby, Warwickshire, where her uncle John, now widowed, had moved.
 She took up employment as a social worker dealing with local underprivileged people.
 When her father retired to England, she moved into his house in Bushey Heath, Hertfordshire, living with him until his death in 1891.
 In 1893 she travelled to Madras, Tamil Nadu, where her sister had moved to with her new husband.

 Later in 1893, Murray received her first introduction to Egyptology when her elder sister, Mary, alerted her to an advertisement in The Times for classes in Egyptian hieroglyphs taught by Flinders Petrie, Murray's future mentor.
 Reflecting upon this in her autobiography, Murray notes it was her sister's insistence on attending these classes, largely spurred on by her own inability to do so, which set her down the path of her Egyptological career.